search icon

 Kerning is the space between each character in a particular word.
 While tracking refers to the universal spacing between the characters in a particular block of text.

-3. Colour and Contrast
+3. Colour and contrast

 Color and Contrast in Visual DEsign